Technologicat/extrafeathers/README.md

 sudo apt install libhdf5-dev libopenmpi-dev fenics
 ```

-should install them.
-This was developed using `libhdf5-103`, `openmpi 4.0.3`, and `fenics 2019.2.0.5`.
+should install them. `extrafeathers` was developed using `libhdf5-103`, `openmpi 4.0.3`, and `fenics 2019.2.0.5`.

 If `h5py` fails to install, or crashes when trying to read/write HDF5 files, try recompiling it against the `libhdf5` headers you have; see the [build instructions](https://docs.h5py.org/en/stable/build.html#source-installation).

-If you want to modify the `.geo` file and generate a new mesh for the Navier-Stokes demo, you'll need [Gmsh](https://gmsh.info/).
+If you want to modify the `.geo` files and generate new meshes for some of the demos, you'll need [Gmsh](https://gmsh.info/).

-Additionally, [ParaView](https://www.paraview.org/) may be nice for visualizing the XDMF output files from FEniCS.
+Additionally, [ParaView](https://www.paraview.org/) is useful for visualizing the XDMF output files from FEniCS.

 ## Install & uninstall